 “They behave better when they feel cared about,” says Debra M. Don’t we all?

 What sanity-saving classroom procedures would you add to the list?
-Please share in the comments.
+Come and share in our WeAreTeachers HELPLINE group on Facebook.